Texas Tech University School of Law: Bar exam performance

 In 2000, Texas Tech University School of Law had a 100% bar passage rate for first-time exam takers for the February 2000 Bar Examination.
-The school's bar passage rate for first-timers taking the July 2017 exam was 87.12%, placing Texas Tech School of Law in the top three law schools in Texas for 2017 bar passage rates.
+The school's bar passage rate for first-timers taking the July 2025 exam was 95.97%, placing Texas Tech School of Law in the top five law schools in Texas for 2025 bar passage rates.

 Employment

 According to Texas Tech's 2016 ABA-required disclosures, 85.79% of the class of 2016 obtained full-time, long-term, JD-required employment 10 months after graduation.